nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 4. Set up tools or processes to do the above.
 5. Sift the collected data and diagnose.

 This is 95% about figuring out how to observe the problem and gathering the data, and 5% about actually diagnosing.
-If you don&#8217;t get the 95% right, you&#8217;ll gather too little or too much data, or you&#8217;ll capture it at the wrong time.
-Your job is hard enough; you won&#8217;t be successful if you simply gather gigs of data for weeks at a time.
+If you don't get the 95% right, you'll gather too little or too much data, or you'll capture it at the wrong time.
+Your job is hard enough; you won't be successful if you simply gather gigs of data for weeks at a time.
 You need to be as precise as you can.
 Here are some examples:

-1. There are normally very few connections to the server, but sometimes I start getting &#8220;Error: max_connections exceeded&#8221; or similar. *Solution: observe Threads\_connected from SHOW GLOBAL STATUS and react when it grows too large, or when you cannot log in to query Threads\_connected.*
+1. There are normally very few connections to the server, but sometimes I start getting "Error: max_connections exceeded" or similar. *Solution: observe Threads\_connected from SHOW GLOBAL STATUS and react when it grows too large, or when you cannot log in to query Threads\_connected.*
 2. There are normally very few queries running, but we have a connection pool (and thus Threads_connected is constant).
 During the freezes, hundreds of queries show up in SHOW PROCESSLIST. *Solution: observe Threads_running from SHOW GLOBAL STATUS and react when it grows too large.*

 You get the point.
 Find a simple metric and figure out how to capture it &#8212; usually this is possible with a little bit of bash, awk, and grep.
 You might need to look for something specific in SHOW INNODB STATUS, for example, such as a large number of transactions in LOCK WAIT status.

-But sometimes it&#8217;s much harder.
-What if you simply can&#8217;t observe the problem internally to MySQL?
+But sometimes it's much harder.
+What if you simply can't observe the problem internally to MySQL?
 This does happen, especially when nothing changes except for response time.
-This was the case in the customer&#8217;s system that I discussed in the &#8220;predicting performance problems&#8221; blog post linked above.
+This was the case in the customer's system that I discussed in the "predicting performance problems" blog post linked above.
 Every single metric provided by MySQL itself stayed constant during the mini-freezes.
-The problem is that you can&#8217;t get information on response time from within MySQL.
+The problem is that you can't get information on response time from within MySQL.

 I ended up writing tools to help with this, of course.
-I&#8217;ll show the results below.
+I'll show the results below.

 If fluctuations in response time are the problem, then the way to observe it is to measure response time.
-This requires some care, because you don&#8217;t want false positives, and a lot of my ideas were obviously vulnerable to false positives.
+This requires some care, because you don't want false positives, and a lot of my ideas were obviously vulnerable to false positives.
 I could cross them off right away.
-I can&#8217;t trigger on unusually large or small numbers of queries, for example, because those just happen as the workload fluctuates through the day, and random user behavior naturally introduces variations too.
+I can't trigger on unusually large or small numbers of queries, for example, because those just happen as the workload fluctuates through the day, and random user behavior naturally introduces variations too.

 I ended up writing a tool to tail the slow query log file, which I set to zero so it captured all queries with microsecond precision.
-Once per second, MySQL writes out the current timestamp to the log file, so when I see that marker, I know that a second&#8217;s worth of queries has passed by.
-I aggregate the last second&#8217;s worth of queries (count, total time, average time) and print out a line.
+Once per second, MySQL writes out the current timestamp to the log file, so when I see that marker, I know that a second's worth of queries has passed by.
+I aggregate the last second's worth of queries (count, total time, average time) and print out a line.

 This in itself does not provide a good way to know when something unusual is happening, but it gives the foundation for it.
 I took it slightly further: I kept a sliding window of the last 60 1-second averages, and took the standard deviation of those.
-If the current second&#8217;s average response time deviates significantly from the average response time over the last 60 seconds, then something is wrong. &#8220;Significant&#8221; is pretty easy to measure with standard deviations, so that&#8217;s where the real magic comes in.
-Let&#8217;s see some samples of this.
+If the current second's average response time deviates significantly from the average response time over the last 60 seconds, then something is wrong.
+"Significant" is pretty easy to measure with standard deviations, so that's where the real magic comes in.
+Let's see some samples of this.

-First, here&#8217;s a bit of the slow query log chopped into 1-second segments and aggregated:
+First, here's a bit of the slow query log chopped into 1-second segments and aggregated:

 `<pre>
            Time        Total  Count          Avg    1-Min Avg  1-Min StDev        Sigma